-To connect an external device, such as a canister filter or chiller by soft hoses, attach the supplied hose barbs to the barrel unions as shown in Fig. 5.
+An externally powered filter or chiller can be added to the aquarium.
+To connect an external device, attach the supplied hose barbs to the barrel unions on the filter inlet and outlet.
 Run two rubber hoses out of the bottom of the filter section to your external unit via an appropriately sized external pump.